skvillamin/league-predictions/README.md

 ## Assessment of Missingness
 State whether you believe there is a column in your dataset that is NMAR.
 Explain your reasoning and any additional data you might want to obtain that could explain the missingness (thereby making it MAR).
 Make sure to explicitly use the term “NMAR.”

+When cleaning the columns in our dataset, we noticed that our column `

 Present and interpret the results of your missingness permutation tests with respect to your data and question.
 Embed a plotly plot related to your missingness exploration; ideas include:
 • The distribution of column